 Who is eligible to be a participant in our research?

 Our research design is based on participatory engagement and guarantees confidentiality.
 In each of the above regions in Canada, we are looking to interview you if:

 You identify as a woman

-You migrated to Canada as a permanent resident through federal/provincial economic migrant application processes,
+You migrated to Canada through federal/provincial economic migrant application processes,

-You have been in Canada seven years or less, and
+You have been in Canada fifteen years or less, and

 You have a science, technology, engineering, or mathematics (STEM) education and/or work experience